Differentiating Warm Dark Matter Models through 21cm Line Intensity Mapping: A Convolutional Neural Network Approach: Methods

 \section{Methods}

 This work considers the $N_{\rm DM}$-class classification, where $N_{\rm DM}$ is the number of the dark matter models assumed in the classification.
-Specifically, the 2-class (binary) classification of the CDM and FD WDM (Section \ref{ssec:bn_dTb_image} and \ref{ssec:bn_dTb_image_w/noise}) and the 5-class classification of the CDM, FD, $\nu$MSM, SF, and DW models (Section \ref{ssec:clasify_wdm_models}).
+Specifically, the 2-class (binary) classification of the CDM and FD WDM (Sec. \ref{ssec:bn_dTb_image} and \ref{ssec:bn_dTb_image_w/noise}) and the 5-class classification of the CDM, FD, $\nu$MSM, SF, and DW models (Sec. \ref{ssec:clasify_wdm_models}).
 In the section~\ref{ssec:pk} and \ref{ssec:CNN}, we consider the analysis focusing on images and power spectra from a single redshift, which is one of $z = [3, 4, 5, 6]$.
 And section~\ref{ssec:joint-z} considers that all images at $z=[3,4,5, 6]$ are simultaneously used as the input to the machine learning algorithms.
-Finally, Section~\ref{ssec:training} shows the training procedure.
+Finally, Sec.~\ref{ssec:training} shows the training procedure.